Seniors Legal Rights

 You may have already seen or heard this one.
 You receive a call or a piece of mail that says, “Congratulations, you have just won a fabulous prize.
-Please choose between diamond ring jewelry, a deluxe vacation, or an entertainment center.”
+Please choose between diamond jewelry, a deluxe vacation, or a new car.”
 This may seem like your lucky day, but do not let temptation override your good judgment.

 Be extremely skeptical because prizes may never be awarded and may not be worth collecting.
 Sometimes consumers don’t know they have been scammed until they see the so-called “prize.”
 For instance, that beautifully pictured diamond they say you won might be the size of a pinhead and virtually worthless.
 That deluxe vacation may be worthless coupons to poor lodging in a place you would never stay.
 How about that new car?
 Nothing more than an invitation to a high pressure sales pitch at a dealership.